ucla-data-science-center/intro-r-tidyv/_episodes/04-visualization.md

 ### Summary

-Linegraphs, just like scatterplots, display the relationship between two numerical variables.
+Linegraphs display the relationship between two numerical variables.
 However, the variable on the x-axis (i.e. the explanatory variable) should have a natural ordering, like some notion of time.
 We can mislead our audience if that isn't the case.

-## Barplots {#geombar}
+## Barplots

 ### Barplots via geom_bar/geom_col

 Stating the above differently:

 * When the categorical variable you want to plot is not pre-counted in your data frame you need to use `geom_bar()`.
-* When the categorical variable is pre-counted (in the above `fruits_counted` example in the variable `number`), you need to use `geom_col()` with the `y` aesthetic explicitly mapped.
+* When the categorical variable is pre-counted, you need to use `geom_col()` with the `y` aesthetic explicitly mapped.

-In this table, the counts of the carriers are pre-counted.
+In this table, the counts of the `Lines` are pre-counted in `Avg_Weekday_Ridership`.
 To create a barplot using the data frame `railrides`, we

 * use `geom_col()` instead of `geom_bar()`
-* map the `y` aesthetic to the variable `number`.
+* map the `y` aesthetic to the variable `Avg_Weekday_Ridership`.

-Compare this barplot using `geom_col` in Figure \@ref(fig:flightscol) with the earlier barplot using `geom_bar` in Figure \@ref(fig:flightsbar).
-They are identical.
-However the input data we used for these are different.

 ```r